-Quebecor, CDP Capital d'Amérique Investissements inc. (formerly Capital Communications CDPQ inc.) ("CDP"), and Quebecor Media entered into a shareholders' agreement dated October 23, 2000, as consolidated and amended by shareholder agreement on December 11, 2000, which sets forth, in particular, their respective rights of representation on the Board of Directors and Committees of the Board of Quebecor Media and of the Corporation.
-CDP exercised its right of representation on the Board of Directors with the appointment of A. Michel Lavigne and André Tranchemontagne.
+Quebecor, CDP Capital d'Amérique Investissements inc. ("CDP"), and Quebecor Media entered into a shareholders' agreement dated October 23, 2000, as consolidated and amended by shareholders' agreement on December 11, 2000 and an amended agreement to this agreement, which sets forth, in particular, their respective rights of representation on the Board of Directors and Committees of the Board of Quebecor Media and of the Corporation.
+The agreement was also amended on October 11, 2012 with no effect on the aforementioned rights.
+CDP exercised its right of representation on the Board of Directors with the appointment in May 2012 of A. Michel Lavigne and André Tranchemontagne.

-This agreement is available on the SEDAR Website under the Corporation's profile at www.sedar.com.
+These agreements are available on the SEDAR Website under the Corporation's profile at www.sedar.com.